Waziup/WaziCloud/cli/cli_spec.md

 ### register

-This sub-command allows to register with the platform.
+This sub-command allows to create a new user in the platform.
 The request will be forwarded to the identity manager.

 ```